 In Australia, all official documents must be translated by a translator who is accredited by the National Accreditation Authority for Translators and Interpreters (NAATI).
 This is probably the most important part of the translation verification process.
 A NAATI accredited translator must also sign the translated version of the document he or she has translated to confirm its authenticity i.e. that it is a genuine accurate translation of the original document.

 The system is basically more rigorous than some other countries have, e.g. the United States, where the United States Citizenship and Immigration Service (USCIS), for instance, only asks the translator to sign a translation to confirm its authenticity.
 There is no equivalent of NAATI, or at least there is no requirement for a translator of an official document to belong to the American near equivalent.

 So, what exactly is NAATI?
-The organisation is technically a private, not for profit company, but in reality it is jointly owned by the federal (Commonwealth) government and the state and territory governments.
-The board of directors of NAATI are effectively the 10 ministers of the various governments who are responsible for immigration, citizenship or multicultural affairs within their own governments (the actual designation of each minister varies a little from state to state).
-That means that any policy dictated by NAATI as it applies to accredited translators in Australia and any updates or changes in the verification process are controlled by the governments of Australia.
+The organisation is technically a private, not for profit company, but in reality, it is jointly owned by the federal (Commonwealth) government and the state and territory governments.
+The board of directors of NAATI is effectively the 10 ministers of the various governments who are responsible for immigration, citizenship or multicultural affairs within their own governments (the actual designation of each minister varies a little from state to state).
+That means that any policy dictated by NAATI as it applies to accredited translators in Australia and any updates or changes in the translation verification process is controlled by the governments of Australia.